itsThorgin/TapLab/README.md

 - Optional *False Start Trick* (random orange bait).
 - Built-in **benchmarks** after your run:
   - *On The Top* - ≤ 130 ms (exceptional; F1 / pro esports best runs)
-  - *Elite* - 131–150 ms
+  - *Elite* - 131-150 ms
-  - *High Ranked* - 151–180 ms
+  - *High Ranked* - 151-180 ms
-  - *Experienced* - 181–199 ms
+  - *Experienced* - 181-199 ms
-  - *Average* - 200–260 ms
+  - *Average* - 200-260 ms
   - *Below Average* - > 260 ms

 ### 2) Pop-up Targets
-Targets spawn one-by-one in a 16:9 arena.
+Targets spawn one by one.
 Hover over, then click it - as fast as possible.
 - Tracks: **Hover time** (to get on target), **Click delay** (hover to click), **Total time**, **Misses**, **False hits**.
 - Optional **False Target** in orange color with adjustable chance.
 Clicking it doesn’t count.
 It just judges you.

 ### 3) Peripheral Awareness
 Keep your eyes on the **center dot**.
 A tiny real target spawns in random **quadrants** among big distractor dots.
 Click the quadrant (UL/UR/LL/LR) - **do not chase it with your eyes**.
 - Tracks: reaction time from spawn to click, mistakes per round, average on correct trials.
-- Bonus mode: **Same color** - distractors match the target color, the true tiny target **blinks 3×** to be just barely fair.
+- Bonus mode: **Same color** - distractors match the target color, the true tiny target **blinks 3x**.

 ### 4) Quadrant Blink
 Every *xx* ms, one quadrant lights up briefly.
 Click the highlighted quadrant **during** that window.